Live honey bee removal specialists

-We are specialists in live honey bee removal from places beekeepers and ordinary pest controllers can’t, we will also collect local honey bee swarms for businesses that require properly insured professionals on site.
+We are specialists in live honey bee removal from places beekeepers and ordinary pest controllers can’t, but we can also collect local honey bee swarms for businesses that require properly insured professionals on site.

-Our initial site visit will confirm that it is honey bees that have colonised the property, we will then do our best to establish the exact location and extent of the honey bee colony which then allows us to discuss with you the various options available for the removal of the honey bees outlining all the advantages and disadvantages of each method.
-We discuss the levels of proofing needed to prevent recolonisation of the area, what is required in the way of bee removal and cleanup, the possible use of insecticide after a cutout and the proofing required to prevent access by any robbing honey bees from other colonies.
+Our initial site visit will confirm that it is honey bees that have colonised the property and that it is our honey bee nest removal and relocation service is what is required.
+We will then do our best to establish the exact location and extent of the honey bee colony which then allows us to discuss with you the various options available for the removal of the honey bees outlining all the advantages and disadvantages of each method.
+We discuss the levels of proofing needed to prevent recolonisation of the area, what is required in the way of bee removal and cleanup, the possible use of insecticide after a cutout, how we might take advantage of robbing bees from other colonies to assist in the clean up, and the proofing required to prevent access and recolonisation by any new bee swarms.

 We use a variety of methods to remove honey bees from wall cavities, chimneys, flat roofs, soffits, gables, behind wall tiles, beneath roof tiles and from anywhere else you might find them.